88% of respondents back stronger copyright in the age of AI, now the UK Government must act

 Under current UK law, companies must license your work before carrying out text and data mining for commercial use.
 We are campaigning to make sure it stays that way.

 While the consultation has closed, this issue is far from over.
 Policymakers still need to hear from creators.
-Write to your MP and urge them to:

 One way to protect your work is to send a letter of non-consent to your publisher.
 This letter states that you do not consent to your music being used to train AI models or to create derivative works.